 The renowned Italian artist is no stranger to Vienna.
 Cattelan’s Turisti installation filled the Theseus Temple here back in 2019, for example.

 View HIM and follow the story of Stefan Edlis from April 13th to October 2nd, 2022.
-A ticket for the Jewish Museum also includes the temporary exhibitions at both its sites.
+A ticket for the Jewish Museum also includes the temporary special exhibitions at both its sites.

 If you’re looking to view more art of the kind that sparked Edlis’s interest, then browse the listings for current contemporary art exhibitions at the major museums.
 The Ai Weiwei retrospective at the Albertina Modern, for example, runs until September 4th.